MediaArea/MediaConch/Timeline.md

 -- Prepare and submit a second version of an Informational Internet-Draft for FFV1 and Matroska -- Provide feedback to FFmpeg and Matroska on version 4 development

-* October - December 2015
+* October 2015

--- Prepare and submit final or third Internet-Draft for FFV1 and Matroska and finalize working group plans
+* November 2015 - Feburary 2016 is known as the "Re-design" section of Phase 2

-* December 2015
+* November - December 2015

 -- Document and release version 2 of sample library
 -- Participation in a training event for Open Source companies that will take place in Stockholm in December 2015, in connection with the first Prototype Demonstration.

-* Jan - March 2016
+* Jan - Feburary 2016

 -- Submit either 1) working group proposal or 2) proposal for working group consens sponsorship; prepare documentation for transition from Internet-Draft to Standards track

+* March 2016 - December 2016 is known as the "Second Prototype" section of Phase 2

-* April 2016
+* March - April 2016

 -- Present proposed Standard at IETF 95